amitpadole/astra/blot-parser/README.md

-# Blot Parser - Clean Architecture Implementation
+# Blot Parser - AWS Lambda Implementation

-A modular Python utility for parsing Excel files with automatic vendor detection and field mapping.
+A serverless Python utility for parsing Excel files with automatic vendor detection and field mapping, deployed as an AWS Lambda function.

 ## Architecture